 When Will I Receive My Security Deposit Back?

 Florida statute provides that a landlord is to refund the full amount of the security deposit, minus any findings of property damage or other incidentals, within 15 days after the tenants move out of the residence.
 If the funds were being held in an interest accruing bank account, then any interest that has been accrued must be refunded to the tenants in full.
 Another important thing to note is that if the landlord has decided that a deduction of the security deposit is necessary, he or she must, by law, notify the tenant within 30 days after the tenant’s move out date.
-The burden lies upon the landlord to follow the law and its proper procedures, thus, if the landlord fails to give notice within 30 days, then their right to make that deduction against the security deposit is forfeited and there is no possible recourse after that.
+The burden lies upon the landlord to follow the law and its proper procedures, thus, if the landlord fails to give notice within 30 days, then their right to make that deduction against the security deposit is forfeited.
+However, the landlord may then have the option to initiate a lawsuit for damages against the tenant, if he or she so desires.